shoeffner/mthesis/src/gaze_library.md

 There are two ways to customize Gaze.
 The first is to configure it using the `gaze.yaml`, the second is to write a custom pipeline step.
-In the following section, both options will be briefly explored.
+In the following section, both options will be briefly explored to make it easy to integrate with Gaze and to extend it.
+This should make it easier to adjust Gaze to one's own needs and to contribute pipeline steps to the project.

 ### Configuring Gaze

 The `gaze.yaml` can be used to configure Gaze.
-By copying (and renaming) the `gaze.default.yaml` to the directory from which Gaze is executed, the default values can be overwritten.
+By creating a `gaze.yaml` file inside the directory from which the program integrating Gaze is executed, the default configuration values can be overwritten.
 This works because Gaze first loads the default values and then replaces them by any changes made in a potential `gaze.yaml`.
+This is done to allow customization of parameters without recompiling the source code, thus making it easy to install Gaze once and use it in several different projects with different needs and settings.

 The `gaze.yaml` consists of two major parts: The meta configuration block to configure the camera and screen parameters and the pipeline configuration.
+To get an idea of the default values and to get started writing a custom `gaze.yaml`, the project contains a `gaze.default.yaml`, which exhibits the default values used by Gaze and contains a lot of information about how each parameter affects the program and how it should be chosen.
+To complement the documentation inside the file, the following two sections give some hints about how to decide the values for which parameters.

 #### Camera and screen parameters

-Inside the meta configuration block (@cl:gazedefmeta) reside the setup related parameters, that is the camera and screen settings.
+Inside the meta configuration block which is seen in @cl:gazedefmeta reside the setup related parameters, that is the camera and screen settings.
 The screen settings consist of a resolution in pixels and measurements in meters.
-For example, the laptop used for the development process had a resolution of \SI{2880 x 1800}{{pixels}}, and its screen width and height were \SIlist{0.335;0.207}{\meter}.
+For example, the laptop used for the development process had a resolution of \SI{2880 x 1800}{{pixels}}, and its screen width and height were \SIlist{33.5;20.7}{\centi\meter}.
 Since screen sizes are usually provided in inches across the diagonal, the screen width and height have to be measured manually.
 Additionally to the screen width and height, the camera position has to be